samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 Although some players enjoy roleplaying more than others, social interactions help immerse all players in the game.
 Consider the following approaches to make an interaction-heavy game session appeal to players of any tastes.

-***Appeal to Player Preferences.*** Players who like acting (see “[Know Your Players](#KnowYourPlayers)” in this chapter) thrive in social interactions, so let those players take the spotlight and inspire the other players by their example.
+***Appeal to Player Preferences.*** Players who like acting (see "[Know Your Players](#KnowYourPlayers)" in this chapter) thrive in social interactions, so let those players take the spotlight and inspire the other players by their example.
 However, be sure to tailor aspects of social interactions to fit the other players’ tastes too.

 ***Involve Specific Characters.*** If you have players who don’t readily get involved in social interactions, you can create situations tailored for their characters.
 Perhaps the NPC in question is a family member or a contact of a particular adventurer and focuses attention on that character.
 Some NPCs might pay particular attention to characters with whom they feel kinship.

 If a couple of players are doing most of the talking in a social interaction, take a moment now and then to involve someone else.
-You might have an NPC address another character directly: “And what about your hulking friend?
-What will you pledge in exchange for my favor?”
+You might have an NPC address another character directly: "And what about your hulking friend?
+What will you pledge in exchange for my favor?"
 If a player is less comfortable with roleplaying, you can get them involved by asking them to describe their character’s actions during the conversation.

 ***Use Other Ability Scores.*** Consider the following additional possibilities to give characters whose Charisma is not their strong suit a chance to shine: